firoyj/firoyj.github.io/_posts/2023-11-29-smart-contract-events.md

 [Ethers.js](https://docs.ethers.org/v5/) is a compact JavaScript library that you can use to interact with the Ethereum blockchain.
 It serves as a toolkit for building decentralized applications on [EVM](https://ethereum.org/en/developers/docs/evm/)-compatible blockchain networks.

-In this guide, we walk you through the necessary steps to listen to smart contract events via ethers.js, covering the installation and configuration of the tools and technologies required.
+In this guide, we walk you through the necessary steps to install and configure the tools and technologies you need to listen to smart contract events via ethers.js.

 ### Prerequisites